-For centuries, the Cơ Tu were wearing costumes made out of tree bark.
-They used 5 types of trees for their solid fiber.
-After removing the fresh bark, it was rigorously beaten to make it firmer, then soaked in a odoriferous mixture of water & spices for about 10 days, to both give it an aromatic fragrance and protect it from insects and finally let to dry for a month.
+For centuries, the Co Tu wore costumes made out of tree bark.
+They used five types of trees for their solid fiber.
+After removing the fresh bark, it was rigorously beaten to make it firmer, then soaked in a pungent mixture of water and spices for about ten days, both to give it an aromatic fragrance and to protect it from insects.
+The final step was to let it dry for a month.

 In March 2017, Briu Liec, representative of 94 Co Tu villages in Quang Nam province came to my museum.
 After his visit, he admitted being “stunned that a foreigner is willing to preserve the heritage of Vietnam’s ethnic groups”and very proud to have his culture represented at the museum.
 That day, he offered me a bark costume, but it was only the following week, when I visited the Co Tu highlands in Tay Giang district, that I found out that he had given me the last one available, making it a priceless piece of the museum.
 Clau Nam, who posed in it, is 87 years old and the last person able to produce it, a knowledge passed on by his own father.